Bulgaria–Kurdistan Region relations

 Bulgaria–Kurdistan Region relations are bilateral relations between Bulgaria and the Kurdistan Region.
 Bulgaria is represented in Kurdistan Region through a commercial office in Erbil since 2014, while Kurdistan Region has no representation in Bulgaria.
 In 2012, Kurdish President Massoud Barzani travelled to Bulgaria on an official visit and met with Bulgarian President Rosen Plevneliev and Prime Minister Boyko Borisov.
-In May 2017, President Barzani met with President Boyko Borislov on an official visit to Bulgaria.
+In May 2017, President Barzani met with President Boyko Borisov on an official visit to Bulgaria.

 Early ties with Communist Bulgaria

-In 1959, Bulgaria and Iraq signed an cultural agreement, allowing Iraqi students to study in Bulgaria.
+In 1959, Bulgaria and Iraq signed a cultural agreement, allowing Iraqi students to study in Bulgaria.
 190 Kurds of Iraq studied there.
 In the early 1960s, the Bulgarian government uttered support for Kurdish rights and meant that Kurds had a right to exist and to practice and develop their national culture.
 Kurdish leader Mustafa Barzani visited Bulgaria in 1960.

 Bulgaria expressed support for improved relations between the government of Iraq and the wider Kurdish population of Iraq, and applauded the Kurdish declaration on 2 November 1963, which expressed a peaceful resolution with Baghdad.
 In the early 1970s, ties between Kurdistan Region and Bulgaria strengthened, beginning with a visit by a Bulgarian Agrarian National Union-delegation led by Georgi Andreev to Kurdistan.
 The delegation met with Mustafa Barzani who stated that Bulgaria and the other socialist European counties had healthy ties with Kurdistan Region.
 In July 1970, a Kurdistan Democratic Party delegation led by party secretary Habib Karim visited Sofia after being invited by the Fatherland Front, while a delegation from the Fatherland Front led by Gruda Atanasov visited Kurdistan Region to visit Mustafa Barzani in October same year.
 A KDP-delegation also attended the Fatherland Front congress of April 1972, where the delegation leader Darik Kamil Akrayi said that they were trying to expand relations between the two "countries" on the basis of anti-imperialism.
 In October 1972, a delegation from the Bulgarian Communist Party travelled to Iraq and visited the Kurdistan Democratic Party in the Kurdish region.
 In this period, Bulgaria continued giving scholarships to Kurdish students, thus supporting the creation of a Kurdish intelligentsia that would lead the Kurdish struggle for liberation.
 According to Bulgarian historian Nadia Filipova, the Kurdish resistance in Iraq was not a major issue for the Eastern bloc.